tdm/android-x-server/README.md

 # cyborg-launcher

-Cyborg launcher is a launcher with built-in X server and Termux integration *
+Cyborg launcher is an Android launcher with built-in X server and Termux integration *

 * Currently under development